The latest numbers on COVID-19 in Canada for Tuesday, Feb. 9, 2021

 There have been zero tests completed.

-There were two new cases Monday.
-The rate of active cases is 23.42 per 100,000 people.
-Over the past seven days, there have been a total of 82 new cases.
-The seven-day rolling average of new cases is 12.
+There were 15 new cases Tuesday.
+The rate of active cases is 23.55 per 100,000 people.
+Over the past seven days, there have been a total of 73 new cases.
+The seven-day rolling average of new cases is 10.

-There were zero new reported deaths Monday.
-Over the past seven days there have been a total of two new reported deaths.
+There was one new reported death Tuesday.
+Over the past seven days there have been a total of three new reported deaths.
 The seven-day rolling average of new reported deaths is zero.
-The seven-day rolling average of the death rate is 0.04 per 100,000 people.
-The overall death rate is 2.56 per 100,000 people.
+The seven-day rolling average of the death rate is 0.05 per 100,000 people.
+The overall death rate is 2.69 per 100,000 people.

 There have been zero tests completed.